 Highway 43 Lane Closures: Lanes north of the bridge are closed at off-peak hours next week during preparation for final paving and other work.
 This week the contractor removed sidewalk on the east side, placed concrete curbs, and installed conduit for traffic loops on the ramp from southbound Hwy.
 43 to the bridge.
 Next week the contractor will remove the highway median near the old Macadam Bay entrance and grade this area to prepare for final paving in late July.

-Westside Trail: The regional trail between the west end of the bridge and SW Miles Place opens on Tuesday, June 14.
-The current path along the east shoulder of Hwy.
-43 between the bridge and Freeman Motors will be closed to bicyclists and pedestrians after the trail opens, due to construction.
-The sidewalk in this area will be removed permanently.
-Trail users need to yield to construction vehicles where the trail crosses the construction road north of the bridge.
-There is a four-way stop where the trail intersects with the Macadam Bay driveway.Read More
+Westside Trail: The regional trail between the west end of the bridge and SW Miles Place has opened and the old path along the east shoulder of Hwy.
+43 between the bridge and Freeman Motors has closed.
+Trail users need to yield to construction vehicles where the trail crosses the construction road north of the bridge.Read More

 After 90 years of serving the public, the original Sellwood Bridge will be only a memory in a week’s time.
 The last steel span of the original bridge is scheduled to be lowered to a barge on July 12.
 Removing the old bridge has been one of the most visually interesting parts of the Sellwood project, with many people watching as a familiar landmark slowly disappears.

 To understand how the bridge is being deconstructed, it helps to remember its history.Read More